djkato/Discord-Rich-Presence-For-Cinema-4D/README.md

 How to use:

--Download the exe from Releases here:https://github.com/djkato/Discord-Rich-Presence-for-Cinema-4D/releases/tag/v1.0.1
+-Download the release zip from Releases here:https://github.com/djkato/Discord-Rich-Presence-for-Cinema-4D/releases/tag/v1.0.2

--Create a shortcut, then on the shortcut Rightclick > Properties > `Run: Minimzed` so it doesn't open windowed on each startup

--do `[WINDOWS BUTTON+R]`, then type `shell:StartUp`, and put the exe there so it automatically starts with pc

--run once, then close.
+-run the EXE file once, then close.
 It generates a `DRCSettings.json`.
 Change what porfolio website should be displayed there.

+-do `[WINDOWS BUTTON+R]`, then type `shell:StartUp`, take the shortcut link "PUT IN STARTUP -.." and put it there there so it automatically starts with pc

 enjoy~
 Dj